our-story-media/ourstory-resources/doc_gen/guide/ideation/README.md

 The ideation step in the process is designed to introduce the community to the Indaba process, and to support them creating their stories that they will then record onto video later in the process.

-The Indaba process includes spaces for group design excercises.
-You might already have established methods for scaffolding this process bu if not, ours can be easily applied to most contexts.
+The Indaba process includes spaces for group design exercises.
+You might already have established methods for scaffolding this process but if not, ours can be easily applied to most contexts.

 </Leader>

 ::: tip Outcome of Step

-Each group in the community you are working with should have a flipchart sheet with 2-3 stories they want to tell, tagged in terms of key labels which relate to your aims.
+Each group in the community you are working with should have a flip-chart sheet with 2-3 stories they want to tell, tagged in terms of key labels which relate to your aims.

 :::